 My Sanford Chart allows you secure online access to your personal health information and your child's health information.
 It's available anywhere you have internet access.
 There is no cost to you and registering is quick and simple.

 Hyperplastic polyps are a type of noncancerous (benign) growths found in the colon.
-They are usually small and make up about 10% to 30% of all colorectal polyps.
+They are usually small and make up about 10 to 30 out of 100 colorectal polyps.

 Hyperplastic polyps looks similar to small precancerous (adenomatous) polyps.
 If there is a question about whether a polyp is adenomatous, your doctor may take a tissue sample (biopsy).

 Medical Review: E. Gregory Thompson, MD - Internal Medicine & Jerome B. Simon, MD, FRCPC, FACP - Gastroenterology

 © 1995-2013 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.